emilybache/Online-Shopping-Kata/README.md

 class, in the 'switchStore' method.

-When switching stores, if both current and new store support drone delivery, there is no change to the delivery information.
+When switching stores, if both current and new store support drone delivery, then the pickup store is switched to the new one.
 If "DRONE" delivery is selected in the delivery information type and the new store does not support it, change the delivery type to "PICKUP".
 If the old store does not support Drone